 Web designers are in a perpetual search for new and unusual hover effects.
 That said, some of these have been around for quite a while and are used more often than others.
 Let’s take a look at them.

 As a user hovers over the menu items, the background color of the current item becomes different.
 For example, black changes to white.
+This is one of the many menu hover effects CSS can accomplish on its own.

 Hover Effect #2: Changing the Font Weight of the Current Item